-Prerequisite: Permission of the Department Chair of Music and Theatre

-Intermediate level practical work in Theatre at the discretion of the Director of Theatre.
+Prerequisite: Permission of the Chair of the Department of Theatre Intermediate level practical work in Theatre at the discretion of the Chair of the Department of Theatre.
 Note: May be repeated, but no more than six (6) hours of credit total may be earned.